DrC0okie/HEIG_CLD_Labo2/README.md

 ### Tests conclusion

-We can see that with 400 and 800 requests we begin to have error response and the response time is becoming too high for a good user experience. furthermore, we have seen in the graphs that the CPU load in our 2 instance and our RDS instance was not very high.
+We can see that with 400 and 800 requests we begin to have time-outs and the response time is becoming too high for a good user experience. furthermore, we have seen that the ELB does not receive all the requests and that in the graphs the CPU load in our 2 instance and our RDS instance was not very high (barely exceeding 1.6% usage for our EC2 instances and 3 % for the RDS instance).
+Based on the results we provided, it appears that our configuration has 2 major bottlenecks:

+1. The first bottleneck is clearly the response time-outs that are caused outside of the AWS network.
+It is maybe linked to the environment of the tests, for example the limitations of the laptop wireless NIC , the VPN capabilities or the school network.
+We must also emphasis the fact that the AWS regions are far away from Switzerland.
+2. The second bottleneck may be inside the AWS infrastructure.
+The ELB or EC2 instances have no problem responding to the incoming requests, but the limitations are with the network interfaces of our EC2 instances that can not keep up with the traffic and adds more and more latency.
+The second bottleneck can also be caused by the the limitations of the laptop wireless NIC , the VPN capabilities and the school network, that adds more and more response latency with the traffic increasing.

-Based on the results we provided, it appears that the bottleneck in our configuration may not be related to the AWS network because some requests are not received by the load balancer.
-In terms of load balancing, our opinion is that configuration did test the load balancing mechanism of our Application Load Balancer by distributing the traffic among your EC2 instances.
-However, the high percentage of error responses and long response times not imputable to the AWS infrastructure cannot be precisely diagnosed.
+In terms of load balancing, our opinion is that the configuration did test the load balancing mechanism of our Application Load Balancer by distributing the traffic among your EC2 instances.
 The limitations of this simple test include the fact that it does not take into account the diversity of traffic patterns that may occur in a real-world scenario, as well as the fact that it is limited to a specific set of test conditions.
 A more diverse set of tests that simulate real-world scenarios would be necessary to fully test the system's performance and identify any potential issues or bottlenecks.

-To perform realistic testing, we could use different types of requests, varying the frequency and intensity of requests, and simulating different user behaviors and patterns.
+To perform realistic testing, we could use different types of requests, varying the frequency and intensity of requests, and simulating different user behaviour and patterns.
 Additionally, we could consider testing the system under different conditions, such as during peak traffic hours or with high levels of concurrent users.